Class Groups

 This period is marked by significant physical, emotional, and cognitive changes as children approach adolescence.
 Children start to question authority and previously accepted truths, seeking their own identity and place in the world.
 There is a noticeable increase in intellectual capacities.
 Children begin to think more critically, analytically, and abstractly.
 The curriculum is designed to challenge and engage these evolving cognitive abilities.

 The curriculum becomes more specialised and in-depth.
-Subjects like algebra, geometry, physics, chemistry, and biology are taught with a focus on experiential learning and understanding the underlying concepts.
-The study of history covers the Renaissance, the Reformation, the ‘Age of Exploration’, and reaches into modern history.
+Subjects like algebra, geometry, physics and biology are taught with a focus on experiential learning and understanding underlying concepts.
+Geography will take a look at European geography with a focus on the different landscapes, peoples and cultures that occupy Europe.
+Geology will view the world of rocks and volcanoes.
+The study of history covers the Vikings and Romans moving from the realm of myth into history.
 This approach helps students understand the evolution of human consciousness and societal structures.
 With their growing capacity for abstract thought, students explore themes related to self, society, and their place in the world.
 Ethical and moral questions are discussed, fostering a sense of social responsibility.